This post may contain affiliate links. Please read our disclosure policy.

 Remove cabinet doors and hardware to ensure you coat all surfaces of your cabinet.
 This works on dark wood, light wood, even previously painted cabinets.

-Trim and Moldings
+Trim and Mouldings

 Trim tends to experience a lot of wear and tear.
 Even the darkest stained wood can benefit from liquid sander deglosser and be primed and painted white or the color of your choice!